centipeda/balena-zynq-ultrascale/README.md

-# balena-zx2
+# balena-zynq7000
-BalenaOS build for the Mars ZX2 SoC.
+BalenaOS build for the Xilinx Zynq-7000 line.